-- 4.8.
+- 4.10.
 Hamworthy rail depot in Poole, prior to its closure in 2012, received crushed limestone from Whatley Quarry in Somerset for local distribution and use.
 An average of approximately 90,000 tpa was imported up to the end of 2012, while the site was still active.
-The facility was reopened in 2017, importing around 83,000 tonnes. - 4.9.
+The facility was reopened in 2017, importing around 83,000 tonnes. - 4.11.
+Hanson ceased using the depot in 2018 and a local quarry operator has taken over the lease.
+There were no rail imports of Mendips crushed rock in 2018. - 4.12.
 Opportunities for the establishment of additional rail depots are limited.
 In the north, where the Salisbury-Exeter line passes in and out of Dorset, the Mendip quarries are relatively close, but road links are more direct.
 The north-south single line from Yeovil to Dorchester passes through a rural area with limited opportunity and need for such a facility.
 On this line, and the main line from London to Weymouth, new depots or the expansion of existing depots are encouraged through Policy AS4 of the Minerals Strategy 2014.
-No new rail depots have been proposed through the call for sites carried out as part of production of the Mineral Sites Plan. - 4.10.
+No new rail depots have been proposed through the Mineral Sites Plan. - 4.13.
 Rail sidings at Wool have in the past been used for the export of sand from Warmwell Quarry to London, and were last used in 2015.